angelaleong/interlock_simulator_pjs/README.md

  scenarios, not yet implemented)

 ## **Running the simulator**
-Once you've cloned the repo go to repo directory and run `python -m SimpleHTTPServer` (any Mac should have this natively installed).
+Once you've cloned the repo go to repo directory and run
+- `python -m SimpleHTTPServer` (for Python 2)
+- `python -m http.server` (for Python 3)
+ (Any Mac should have this natively installed.)
 This will serve that directory on localhost.
 Point your browser to **http://localhost:8000/interlock_simulator.html** to start the simulation. **Works better on Chrome than Safari**

 ## **Using the simulator**
 Currently, the simulator takes in steering commands via the A and D keys for left and rightward steering, respectively.
 W and S accelerate and decelerate.
 Make sure to click on the animation area first before trying keyboard input.